-Cities around the world are switching to LED (light-emitting diode) lights as a way to save both money and energy, including our neighbors to the north in Seattle and nearby in Gresham, Lake Oswego, Hillsboro, Beaverton, Clackamas County and Milwaukie, to name a few.
+Cities around the world are switching to LED lights as a way to save both money and energy while simultaneously increasing safety and visibility.
+These cities include our neighbors to the north in Seattle and nearby in Gresham, Lake Oswego, Hillsboro, Beaverton, Clackamas County and Milwaukie, to name a few.

-Over time the program will actually save money - about $1.5 million a year.
-But to get the program going, in December 2012, the City Council unanimously passed an ordinance dedicating $18.5 million to the conversion project.
-That money came from a general obligation bond.
-That’ll be covered – and more – by the eventual savings.
-Once the project is complete, which is expected to be around December 2016, the City can expect to save $1.5 million a year in maintenance and energy costs.
+Over time the program will actually save money - about $1.5 million a year in maintenance and energy cost savings.
+But to get the program going, in December 2012, the City Council unanimously passed an ordinance authorizing $18.5 million to the conversion project.
+Additionally, energy incentives from the Energy Trust of Oregon are being used to help pay for the conversions.

-With LED technology, there is also an approximately 20% light depreciation over 20 years.
-LEDs get dimmer over time and don’t burn out at all once like an old light bulb.
+With LED technology, there is also depreciation over time.
+LED luminaires get dimmer over their lifetime, and don’t burn out all at once like HPS light bulbs.
 The other factor in street light brightness is dirt, which builds up over time and also lessens light output.

 In a June 14, 2016 article, the American Medical Association (AMA) released a statement that included a recommendation of fixtures with a CCT of 3000 K, or lower, for roadway installations due to the undesirable effects of blue lighting.
 However, the AMA failed to acknowledge that CCT is not the only factor to consider when measuring melanopic output.
 Factors such as luminaire output, fixture type/distribution, and lighting design are all especially important to take into consideration.